 2. Keep a bottle of de-icer in your car

 You can purchase de-icer from most garages, so it’s worth keeping a bottle in your car just in case.
-All you need to do is spray some de-icer on the outside of the frozen windscreen, and use a scraper (not a bank card or CD case) to wipe away any excess water or ice.
+All you need to do is spray some de-icer on the outside of the frozen windscreen, and use a scraper (not a bank card or CD case, as this can damage your belongings or scratch your windscreen) to wipe away any excess water or ice.

 3. Don't reach for the kettle

 Although it might seem logical to de-ice your car using boiling water from the kettle, it’s important to use de-icer instead.
-Don’t pour boiling water over your frozen windscreen, as the thermal shock (going from sub-zero temperatures to nearly 100 degrees celsius in a matter of seconds) can crack your windows.
+Pouring boiling water over your frozen windscreen can cause thermal shock (when the temperature goes from sub-zero to nearly 100 degrees celsius in a matter of seconds) which in turn can crack your car windows.

 It’s likely that, whilst de-icing your windscreen, you’ve left your car heaters running to aid the melting process and make sure you have a nice warm car to get into.
 However, this also causes mist to build up on the inside of the windows.
 When using the heater, start off cold and slowly increase the temperature to prevent misting.

 5. Wait until your car is fully defrosted

 Don’t move off until all of your windows are free of ice, snow and condensation to ensure you have full visibility.